10 Family Friendly Breweries: Greenville, SC

 Posted on |

-If you are looking for family friendly brewery, Greenville and Upstate, SC have quite a few!
+If you are looking for a family friendly brewery, Greenville, SC and the Upstate have quite a few!
 As the Upstate’s craft beer scene continues to grow, Kidding Around has tried and tested some of these breweries and found them quite family-friendly.
-We decided it’s high time to give parents a guide to places where they can kick back and enjoy their brews as their littles run around on the lawn.
+We decided it’s high time to give parents a guide to places where they can kick back and enjoy some brews as their littles run around on the lawn.
 Here’s a list of breweries and taprooms that do just that.
 We’ve included their Instagram account handles so you can keep up with their latest events.

 (Though these places welcome families, please use parental care when inside their premises.
 We don’t expect all of their bathrooms to have diaper-changing tables, so come prepared.)